vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 <h6>"Technicalities"?</h6>

-Before we move on to more technical aspects, let us quickly go over what audiophiles usually refer to as "techinicalities".
+Usually audiophiles divide the sound signature analysis into two groups: tonality and technicalities.
+Some aspects of the sound signature are hard (or maybe impossible) to describe using frequency response (the tonality) alone.
+This is where other, more abstract terms start to show up: "soundstage", "imaging", "attack speed", "texture", "details", etc...

-TODO: Talk about soundstage, imaging and attack/release
+Crinacle goes over these topics in great detail <a href="https://crinacle.com/2019/02/04/what-is-technical-ability-according-to-me-myself-and-i/" target="_blank">on this article</a>, where he states:

-TODO: Talk about minimum phase devices
+> Do note that whatever I write here is still mostly “pseudoscience” in that most of the things here aren’t peer-reviewed or academically researched (or scientifically accurate, for that matter!)

-TODO: Talk about frequency response and distortion
+I find it quite surprising that in this day and age most of what we use to describe audio is still highly unscientific, veering into the "it's an art" territory.
+But nevertheless, this is the state of things.
+My own personal, unscientific view, is that most of the "detail" stems from a reproduction of the treble region in an accurate and devoid of peaks fashion.
+Regarding "soundstage" and "imaging", these are heavily tied to the <a href="https://en.wikipedia.org/wiki/Head-related_transfer_function" target="_blank">Head-Related Transfer Function (HRTF)</a>, which varies from person to person and is especially hard for IEMs to emulate properly, which is why they tend to fare poorly in this aspect.

 <h6>Measurements</h6>

-What use would target curves be if there were no way to <strong>measure</strong> and analyze how an IEM responds?
+Now, what use would target curves be if there were no way to <strong>measure</strong> and analyze how an IEM responds?

 Measurements are a very complicated subject, which I do not have a lot of property to talk about, so I will give you some general pointers of where to go.